As ewes and lambs are turned out to grass, it’s important farmers keep in mind the dangers that are associated with grass tetany (hypomagnesia).

 Ewes will need to be supplemented as magnesium (Mg) is not stored in the body to any great degree.

-Again, it is advised that each lactating ewe gets about 1-2 grams (g) of Mg per day.
-During periods of stress and poor weather – it is advised to increase daily supplementation rates to 3-5g/head/day.
+Again, it is advised that each lactating ewe get about 1-2g of Mg/day.
+During periods of stress and poor weather it is advised to increase daily supplementation rates to 3-5g/head/day.

 When supplementing ewes protection will occur one to two days after supplementation has started, and will last for one to three days after supplementation has ceased.